rokuality/rokuality-python/README.md

 The Rokuality platform allows you to distribute Roku, XBox, PS4, and Cable SetTop Box end to end tests across multiple devices on your network.
 The project goal is to provide a no cost/low cost open source solution for various video streaming platforms that otherwise don't offer an easily automatable solution!
 Clone and start the [Rokuality Server](https://github.com/rokuality/rokuality-server), and start writing tests!

+### Your Roku tests in the cloud!

+Access the [Rokuality Device Cloud](https://www.rokuality.com/) to run your Roku tests in a CI/CD fashion from anywhere in the world!
+Get access to all the popular Roku streaming devices for both automated and live device test sessions on the world's first Roku Webdriver device cloud.
+Your [device portal](https://www.rokuality.com/device-portal-and-site-services) will allow you to review your test history, manage your test teams, review run results, and more!
+Our [detailed documentation](https://www.rokuality.com/roku-automation) will get you and your team up and running quickly.
+Start a [free trial](https://www.rokuality.com/plans-pricing) today and get started!

 ### Getting started: Get the Server
 Clone/Download and start the [Rokuality Server](https://github.com/rokuality/rokuality-server) which acts as a lightweight web server proxy for your test traffic.
 The server does all the 'heavy lifting' on the backend.